idehweb/login-with-phone-number/readme.txt

 == Changelog ==

+= 1.5.5=
+* fix fatal error

 = 1.5.4=
 * add modular structure in whole plugin (for developers)
+* handle multiple gateways at a time, user can choose OTP gateway on authentication
+* enhance UX in admin
+* enhance front validations

 = 1.5.3=
 * introduce new plugin "WhatsApp gateway"